Last Modified: 6/25/2015

 Does SNS support pagers?

 No. SNS does not support pager messaging.
-McAfee suggests that you sign up for SNS cell/mobile phone text messaging instead.
+Intel Security suggests that you sign up for SNS cell/mobile phone text messaging instead.
 (Text messaging is used during ALERT events only.)